top of page

 Early Years Pupil Premium (EYPP)

-The EYPP provides an extra 60 pence per hour for all eligible three- and four-year-old children whose parents are in receipt of certain benefits or who were formally in local authority care but who have left care because they were adopted or were subject to a special guardianship or child arrangement order.
+The EYPP provides an extra 66 pence per hour for all eligible three and four year old children whose parents are in receipt of certain benefits or who were formally in local authority care but who have left care because they were adopted or were subject to a special guardianship or child arrangement order.

-The aim is that Everton Nursery School and Family Centre will receive £342 a year through the Local Authority for each child accessing their 15 hours funded entitlement to early education.
+The aim is that Everton Nursery School and Family Centre will receive £396 a year (through the Local Authority for each child accessing their 15 hours funded entitlement to early education.
+EYPP is only applied once a child becomes eligible for universal 15 hours childcare (i.e. the term after they are 3).

 Early Years Pupil Premium allocations for Everton Nursery School and Family Centre: